-The result of SearchRequest in a GPO Creation Message (section 2.2.8.1) is a reply from the GP server with one LDAP searchResponse message that contains one searchResultEntry, as specified in [RFC2251] section 4.5.2.

-The searchResultEntry MUST contain an attributes field with the values in Active Directory for the ntSecurityDescriptor attribute of the GPO object that was searched for.
+The result of the GPO Security Descriptor SearchRequest (section 2.2.8.1.8) is an LDAP searchResponse that contains one searchResultEntry, as specified in [RFC2251] section 4.5.2.
+The searchResultEntry includes an attributes field that contains the value of the ntSecurityDescriptor attribute of the newly created GPO.